The first time you view your First Team squad, your players will be sorted in order of team selection. Select 'View' to change the method of sorting.

 If you have had a transfer offer accepted for a player, or you are looking to sign a player (see Transfers), you will be taken to the 'Contract Offer' pop-up.
 Alternatively, if you are looking to renegotiate a contract with a current member of your squad, go to that player's profile screen and select the 'Offer Contract' option from the Action Bar.

-Some players might demand a Big Club Release Clause or a Manager Job Release Clause.
+Some players might demand a release clause, such as a Minimum Fee Release Clause.
 To enable or disable these clauses tap On or Off depending on whether or not you wish to include them.

 Once you are happy with the contract offer, press 'Confirm'.
 You will be informed of the player's response via the 'News' screen within a few days.
 Should he refuse the offer but feels there are grounds to continue discussions, he will give you the chance to negotiate further.